 I’ve also learned from experience that carpet is bad for allergies.
 It traps dust and other allergens and – no matter how much you vacuum – it is hard to keep clean.
 (Vacuums also have this bad habit of stirring up the dust anyway.)
 If you have the ability to go carpet-free, do it – for your health.

 In the end…

 All allergies begin in your gut.
 If your gut isn’t happy, you won’t be either.
 If you’ve never taken steps to heal your gut , you should start there (here are 5 steps you can take now!).
-Adding in fermented foods (probiotics) and homemade bone broth to your diet are easy ways to help get your gut on the right track.
+Adding in fermented foods that are full of probiotics (like sauerkraut or yogurt) and homemade bone broth to your diet are easy ways to help get your gut on the right track.
 And don’t forget to check out the GAPS Diet...
 It might just change your life.

 Already got yourself a cold or sinus infection?
 You should still be drinking this allergy relief tea, but also check out these helpful recipes…

 - 20+ Homemade Remedies for Colds & Flu

 - Herbal Immune-Boosting Sore Throat Tea